alejandro-g-m/Gmail-MBOX-email-parser/README.md

 At the time of writing this code I could not find good working examples to do this task.
 This is why I have decided to upload the developed code, so it can be used as a reference for anybody working on similar tasks.
 However, this code may not consider many corner cases and most likely will need some modifications depending on the use case.
 Also, it has not been tested properly yet.

 This was developed to serve as a quick solution for a concrete use case that we had to handle in a Machine Learning task, so it should not be considered as a generic way to extract emails from an MBOX file.
-This has been only tested with Gmail exports, it is unknown how it would work exports from other services.
+This has been only tried with Gmail exports, it is unknown how it would work with exports from other services.